 While not as easy to give as a gift necessarily, large cardboard boxes can provide hours of fun for kids.
 We gave our kids markers to use in them to ‘decorate’.
-Kids are often very creative with very little.
+Our kids have also turned boxes into a kitchen.

 Check with a nearby retailer to see if they have an extra appliance box you could pick up or simply order toilet paper and/or paper towels online and give your kids the box from that.

 10. Fort kit